The Financial Technology Law Review: Brazil

 Thus, a fintech operating in Brazil needs to observe, in addition to the general laws, specific rules that affect the markets in which it operates, established by the competent bodies.

-In this way, even if there is no special licence for fintech companies to function in the country, the services or products they offer – or even the market in which they operate – may determine whether their businesses require any particular authorisation or if there are specific rules for such activities.
-Financial institutions such as banks, for example, may only operate in the country if authorised by the BACEN and if they comply with certain requirements, such as the obligation to be constituted as a sociedade por ações (a commercial partnership whose capital stock is divided into shares and in which each shareholder has a limited responsibility according to the sum of money he has invested)3 or other rules envisaged by the financial authority.4
+Thus, even if there is no special licence for fintech companies to operate in the country, the services or products they offer – or even the market in which they operate – may determine whether their businesses require any particular authorisation or if there are specific rules for such activities.
+Financial institutions, such as banks, may only operate in the country if authorised by BACEN and if they comply with certain requirements, such as the obligation to be constituted as a a commercial partnership whose capital stock is divided into shares and in which each shareholder has a limited responsibility according to the sum of money they have invested4 or other rules envisaged by the financial authority.5

 Another heavily regulated sector of fintech is the securities market.
-In this sector, the CVM provides rules for many services related to the trading of securities and related activities.
-The agency controls and regulates, among others, capital markets and investment funds (CVM Rules No. 400/2003, 476/2009, 555/2014 and 578/2016, and others), asset management (the most important being CVM Rule No. 558/2015) and investment advisory services (represented by the recently edited CVM Rule No. 592/2017).
-The use of automated systems or algorithms is permitted for both asset management5 and advisory activities.6
+In this sector, CVM provides rules for many services related to the trading of securities and related activities.
+The agency controls and regulates, among others, capital markets and investment funds (CVM Rules No. 400/2003, 476/2009, 555/2014 and 578/2016, and others), asset management (represented by the recently enacted CVM Resolution No. 21/2021) and investment advisory services (CVM Resolution No. 19/2021).
+The use of automated systems or algorithms is permitted for both asset management6 and advisory activities.7

 The Consumer Protection and Defence Code equates banking, financial, credit and insurance services to the general delivery of services.
 Consequently, consumer protection law applies to service suppliers such as banks or credit institutions, if it is possible to verify a consumer relationship between them and the clients.

 One of the outcomes of this legal treatment is the existence of rules regarding credit information services.
-The Code states that consumer databases must be objective, clear, created in a language that is easy to understand and may not contain negative credit information relating to a period exceeding five years.
+The Code states that consumer databases must be objective, clear, in an understandable language and may not contain negative credit information relating to a period exceeding five years.
 Upon a consumer's request, inaccurate and outdated personal information must be corrected within five business days.
 Consumers are further entitled to access their personal information and request their exclusion from a database, except for credit information relating to a period of less than five years.

 ii Cross-border issues

 Any activity developed in Brazil is primarily subject to national legislation.
-However, some international entities rulings may guide the standards of the national regulations, since Brazilian authorities are part of many transnational organisations such as the Basel Committee on Banking Supervision and IOSCO, for example.
-Recent legal initiatives also considered international experience, as the Investment-based Crowdfunding Rule (CVM Rule No. 588/2017), which is inspired by the regulatory approach used in Israel, France, the United Kingdom, the United States, Portugal and Canada, among others.
-Another relevant recent regulatory change is CVM Rule No. 619/2020,7 which allows for securities-related investment advisers to have their domicile abroad and is a result of the understandings established between Brazil and the Organisation for Economic Co-operation and Development (OECD) aiming to align Brazil with the OECD's Codes of Liberalisation of Capital Movements and the Brazilian market with international best practices.
+However, some international entities rulings may guide the standards of the national regulations, as Brazilian authorities are part of many transnational organisations such as the Basel Committee on Banking Supervision and IOSCO, for example.
+Recent legal initiatives also considered international experience, such as the Investment-based Crowdfunding Rule (CVM Rule No. 588/2017), which is inspired by the regulatory approach used in Israel, France, the United Kingdom, the United States, Portugal and Canada, among others.

 Digital identity and onboarding